Are you thinking about starting an online business?

 While all this is true it is by far not the whole truth.
 Starting an online business is not all flowers and glitz.
 Anyone who tells you different is hiding from you the hard work, continuous learning, varied competencies, technical expertise, long hours, dedication and emotional upheaval that success on the internet requires.

-If starting, and maintaining an internet business is so easy why is the average lifespan of a website approximately 100 days?
+If starting an online business is so easy why is the average lifespan of a website approximately 100 days?
 This is slightly longer than 3 months which doesn’t seem long at all.

 Even assuming that you have grit and can keep a website going, what makes you think that you’ll get any traction?
 Do you know what the competition looks like?